Raymond L. Schettino, M.D.

 Dr. Raymond L. Schettino received his Doctor of Medicine degree and graduated with honors from the Johns Hopkins University School of Medicine in Baltimore, Maryland.
 His postgraduate training included an internship and residency in general surgery and otolaryngology head and neck surgery at the Johns Hopkins Hospital.
 Upon completion of his residency, Dr. Schettino was a Fellow in Pediatric Otolaryngology at the Johns Hopkins Hospital, where he was also an instructor in the Department of Otolaryngology Head and Neck Surgery.
 He is a member of the American Academy of Otolaryngology Head and Neck Surgery and a Fellow of the American College of Surgeons.

 Dr. Schettino joined Dr. Schottenfeld in 1990.
 That same year, he developed the Electrode Endotracheal Tube which is now widely used by doctors to prevent nerve paralysis during thyroid surgery.
 He has conducted numerous presentations including Granular Cell Myoblastoma of the Larynx, Intracranial Complications of Sinusitis, Efferent Auditory System, and several others related to the head and neck.
-Highly respected in his field by colleagues and peers, Dr. Schettino was voted Top Doctor and was recognized in Atlanta Magazine for this honor in 1999, 2001 and 2009.
+Highly respected in his field by colleagues and peers, Dr. Schettino was voted Top Doctor and was recognized in Atlanta Magazine for this honor in 2014 – 2019.
 He sees patients in the Roswell and Cumming offices.

 Dr. Schettino is married with two children and lives in Atlanta.
 He enjoys flying, travel and running.